zepez/zepez.dev/src/content/post/nonovel-io/index.md

 ---
-title: "nonovel.io, a retrospective"
+title: "Retrospective: nonovel.io"
-description: "I love making websites, but unless it's a SaaS or (h..."
+description: "Some insight into the decision making and challenges faced when building nonovel.io"
-publishDate: "September 19, 2023"
+publishDate: "September 30, 2023"
 tags: ["retrospective", "nonovel"]
 draft: false
 ---

-I love making websites, but unless it's a SaaS or (hopefully) useful tool: what can I say that hasn't already been said?
+I love making websites, but unless it's a SaaS or (hopefully) useful tool: what can I contribute?
+What can I say that hasn't already been said?
 Not much.
 I can only write so many blog posts and ChatGPT doesn't make very appealing content... yet.

 So I want to make a website, but have nothing to share; what are my options?